CSU-CS150B/CS150B-Lab-Instructions/BeePractical.md

 ## Step 2: filter_data(user_input, data)

-This function takes the sociality/species/genus that the user provided and the data returned from the read() function as parameters.
+This function takes a user_input that can be the sociality, species or genus that the user provid and a data (list of lists) returned from the read() function (from **Step 1**) as parameters.

-Search through each row of the data and compare the specicies and sociality levels to the user_input variable.
+You must look through each row of the data (list of lists) and compare the specicies and sociality levels against the user_input variable.

-The rows that are equal to the user_input variable are then added to a new list and returned.
+If the row is equal to the user_input variable, then add the row to a new list and return it.

 __Make sure that you use the .upper() method before doing the comparison to make sure that capitalization doesn't matter__